aasem-research-work/ROBOT-2Wheels/README.md

 **Wiring**:
 - Connect both the motors with green screw header
 - Power up from your battery with GND (black) and VIN (red) wires.
-- Connect the male pins (IN1, IN2, IN3 and IN4) with arduino nano pins (3,5,6,9)
+- Connect the male pins (IN1, IN2, IN3 and IN4) with ESP pins (D1,D2,D5,D6)